Kong/docs.konghq.com/app/docs/0.13.x/admin-api.md

     `path`<br>*optional*          | The path to be used in requests to the upstream server.
 Empty by default.
     `retries`<br>*optional*       | The number of retries to execute upon failure to proxy.
 The default is `5`.
     `connect_timeout`<br>*optional* | The timeout in milliseconds for establishing a connection to the upstream server.
 Defaults to `60000`.
-    `send_timeout`<br>*optional*    | The timeout in milliseconds between two successive write operations for transmitting a request to the upstream server.
+    `write_timeout`<br>*optional*    | The timeout in milliseconds between two successive write operations for transmitting a request to the upstream server.
 Defaults to `60000`.
     `read_timeout`<br>*optional*    | The timeout in milliseconds between two successive read operations for transmitting a request to the upstream server.
 Defaults to `60000`.
     `url`<br>*shorthand-attribute*    | Shorthand attribute to set `protocol`, `host`, `port` and `path` at once.
 This attribute is write-only (the Admin API never "returns" the url).